What does AHPRA say about AI in Australian healthcare?

 The Privacy Dimension of AI in Healthcare

 AI systems are data-hungry by nature, and healthcare data is among the most sensitive information that exists.
-The recent Privacy Act amendments add complexity, requiring practitioners to balance AI's data requirements with strengthened privacy protections.
+The recent Privacy Act amendments — covered in detail in our POLA 2024 breakdown — add complexity, requiring practitioners to balance AI's data requirements with strengthened privacy protections.

 Key privacy considerations for AI adoption include: